• Skip to primary navigation

 Can you freeze salad toppings?

-How to make meal prep salads inexpensively
+How to save money on meal prep salads

 All of my recipes are affordable to begin with but there are some things you can do to make sure you’re spending well.
 Here are some of the strategies you can use to make this recipe more economical: